actuary492/actuary492.github.io/_posts/2025-03-08-diversification.md

 max(claims_ind_1000)
 [1] 4385000
 ```
-As seen above by output of the table() functins, due to the extremely small probability of the absolute worst case scenario happening where the insurance company has to pay the whole value of houses in their portfolio, it is barely seen in the histogram.
+As seen above by output of the table() functions, due to the extremely small probability of the absolute worst case scenario happening where the insurance company has to pay the whole value of houses in their portfolio, it is barely seen in the histogram.
 Yet, this becomes extremely important information for the insurance company because it essentially tells them that there is still a chance that it can happen, although the probability is extremely small ($0.00010$).

 What we can also see is that in a portfolio where claims are perfectly correlated with each other, diversification will not have it's desired effect.